 Surface Prep is a Must

 In anything with paint, remember that the first and most important step to getting a smooth finish is to work with a smooth and properly prepped surface.
 For wood, you’ll need to consider what type of wood you’ll be working with.
 Surface preparation will vary according to whether your wood is bare or previously painted.

 Sand with fine sandpaper until your surface is smooth.
 Then clean dust off with a cloth or a rag before applying a stain-blocking primer and finally, your paint of choice.

 Use Trisodium Phosphate or a non-residue cleaner to clean your surface.
 To help your coat adhere better, rough out your surface with fine sandpaper before using a stain-blocking primer.

 Work with the Right Wood Paint

 Especially when working on old furniture, you want paint that’s vivid and extra strong against everyday wear-and-tear.
-Island Premium Paints’s Colorquick Quick Dry Enamel is lead-free and formulated to provide high gloss, weather-resistant coatings for wood and metal surfaces.
+Island Premium Paints’s Colorquick Quick Dry Enamel is an alkyd based paint for wood and metal surfaces, lead-free and formulated to provide high gloss, weather-resistant coatings.
 It comes in an assortment of 30 pre-mixed and 240 special colors.